innovationOUtside/tm129-robotics2020/content/03_Robot_Lab/Section_00_03.md

 <!-- #endregion -->

 <!-- #region activity=true -->
-## 3.2 Challenge: Reaching the moon base
+## 2.2 Challenge – Reaching the moon base
 <!-- #endregion -->

 <!-- #region activity=true -->
-In the following code cell, write a program to move the simulated robot from its location servicing the satellite to the moon base identified as the circlular area marked on the moon in the top right hand corner of the simulated world.
+In the following code cell, write a program to move the simulated robot from its location servicing the satellite to the moon base identified as the circlular area marked on the moon in the top right-hand corner of the simulated world.

-In the simulator, set the robot's X location to `1250` and Y location `450` and use the *Move* button to loate the robot there.
+In the simulator, set the robot’s X location to `1250` and Y location `450` and use the *Move* button to locate the robot there.

-Use the following code cell to write your own dead reckoning programme to drive the robot to the moon base at location `(2150, 950)`.
+Use the following code cell to write your own dead reckoning program to drive the robot to the moon base at location `(2150, 950)`.
 <!-- #endregion -->

 ```python activity=true